JosephiusX/Node-course/README.md

         2. Use the search text as the address query string value
         3. Submit the form with a valid and invalid value to test

+    59. Wire up the user interface

+    CHALLANGE: Render contern to paragraph

+    1. Select the second message p from Javascript
+    2. Just before fetch, render loading message and empty p
+    3. If error, render error
+    4. If no error, render location and forecast
+    5. Test Work!
+Search for errors and for valid locations

+sec 9 Application Deployment (Weather App)

+    61..
+Joining Heroku and GitHub

+        install heroku for windows 64

+        in the top level of the node course run to see if downloadded after restarting terminal: heroku -v

+        then to log in :
+            heroku login
+                press any key
+                    login

+        ****** right now im setup as gramkracker88@gmail which may be a problem later

+    62. Version Control with Git